MikeR94/CI-Project-Milestone-1/README.md

 * ## Code Validation

-    * The Reflection website has be throughly tested.
+    * The Reflection website has been thoroughly tested.
 All the code has been validated via the [W3C HTML Validator](https://validator.w3.org/), the [W3C CSS Validator](https://jigsaw.w3.org/css-validator/) and the [JSHint Validator](https://jshint.com/).
 3 minor errors were found on the index.html when tested on [HTML Validation](https://validator.w3.org/) but were fixed immediately and documented below.<br /><br />

 * ### HTML Validation Image